• Facebook

 Who is this course for?

-• Secondary School Teachers in years 4 – 8 of teaching.
+• Primary School Teachers in years 4 – 8 of teaching.

 • Experienced classroom practitioners wishing to enhance their teaching practice in a transformative development space.